dargueso/PGWERA5WRF/README.md

 1. Calculate the annual cycles, calculate the climate change signal (deltas) and interpolate to era5 grid for each model and varaible using [Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py](Calculate_CMIP6_Annual_cycle-CC_change-regrid_ERA5.py).
 This script may be edited to select the periods and the scenarios to be processed.
 It also let you select the models to be processed or use the list_CMIP.txt created above (default).
 It also takes input and output directories as arguments.
 Finally you can process one variable at a time by specifying it as an argument.

+Note: the cdo interpolation command wihtin this script was giving an error  "Unsupported file structure" possibly because of the time dimension, or other variables not supported.
+The new version of the script fixes this.

+Note 2: Once the CC files are created and regridded, MCM-UA-1-0 gives some error because it has some extra variables that need to be removed
+Example:
+for file in $(ls *_MCM-UA*.nc); do ncks -x -v areacella,height ${file} aux.nc; mv aux.nc ${file}; done

+Note 3: Some GCMs provide data up to year 2300 or 2400, which create some problems.
+We have removed those years and process only until 2100.

+2. Then, we create the definitive netCDF files with the climate change signal using [Create_CMIP6_AnnualCycleChange_ENSMEAN.py](Create_CMIP6_AnnualCycleChange_ENSMEAN.py)

+    or manually with cdo:

+        cdo ensmean ts_* ts_CC_signal_ssp585_2076-2100_1990-2014.nc

 # CMIP6 Models